raniemi/phoenix_examples/README.md

 ### Prerequisites

-If you want to use this then you'll need to install the [Docker Toolbox](https://www.docker.com/docker-toolbox) first.
+If you want to use this then you'll need to have the [Docker Toolbox](https://www.docker.com/docker-toolbox) installed.
+After that, you will also need to build the [elixir_examples](https://github.com/raniemi/elixir_examples) docker image in order to build the phoenix_examples docker image.

 ### Getting Started